-The Pharmaceutical Industry at a Glance Nationalities of companies producing top-selling drugs in the world Trends in 2018
+Pharmaceutical Industry at a Glance Nationalities of companies generating the top pharmaceutical products in terms of global sales Trends in 2018

 Introduction

-The Pharmaceutical Industry Policy Institute surveys the basic patents1) of each of the top 100 pharmaceutical products in terms of global sales, and investigates and reports on the companies creating the pharmaceutical products at the time of filing .2)-6 This time, we investigated trends in company nationality for the top 100 products in terms of global sales in 2018.
+The Office of Pharmaceutical Industry Research IQVIA World Review Analyst (IQVIA) has surveyed the basic patents1) of each of the top 100 pharmaceutical products in terms of global sales, and investigated and reported on the companies that created the pharmaceutical products at the time of filing .2)-6 This time, we investigated trends in the nationalities of the companies that created the top 100 pharmaceutical products in terms of global sales in 2018.

 The pharmaceutical market was $1,198.2 billion in 2018, up 5.2% from last year, according to IQVIA World Review Analyst 2019.
 The market share of the top 100 pharmaceutical sales products ("top 100 products") in terms of total sales was approximately 30%, with no change from 2017.
 In addition, sales of drugs that fall into this year's top 100 category were approximately $1.51 billion, higher than the top 100 items in 2017, and trending upward each year.